The Potential Role of Serum Magnesium and Vitamin D Levels in Patients with Migraine

 Abstract

-Background: Migraine is one of the most prevalent primary headache disorders, and it affects a notable percentage of the population worldwide.
-It is characterized as a neurovascular condition, where a complex interaction between the vascular and neural systems leads to intense and debilitating pain, often along with other symptoms such as nausea, photophobia, and aura.
-Despite extensive research on the pathophysiology of migraines, the exact underlying mechanisms remain unclear, and effective treatment strategies are still limited. deficiencies in essential micronutrients, particularly magnesium and vitamin D, could be implicated in both the development and exacerbation of migraine attacks.
-Magnesium has neuroprotective effects, and vitamin D regulates inflammation and immune function..
+Background: Migraine is one of the most prevalent primary headache disorders.
+The exact underlying mechanisms remains unclear, and effective treatment strategies are still limited. deficiencies in essential micronutrients, particularly magnesium and vitamin D, could be implicated in both the development and exacerbation of migraine attacks.

 Keywords